Ayon-SSP/Learning_java/tuts_java/Notes.md

 	2. initialize
 	3. use
 C/c++ forgot initialize add junk variable
-Java if you do not provide values/initialize in case of Field variable byte	0 short	0 int		0
+Java if you do not provide values/initialize in case of class Field variable byte	0 short	0 int		0